SzymonKatra/SzymonKatra.github.io/HUGOPROJECT/content/en/project/dzwonekiilokielce.md

 Automatic school bell system for II Liceum Ogólnokształcące im.
 Jana Śniadeckiego in Kielce.

 AVR ATmega328P-PU microcontroller was used in this project.
-Schematic and PCB was made respectively in ExpressSCH and ExpressPCB.
+Schematic and PCB were made respectively in ExpressSCH and ExpressPCB.

 ## Features: